-The Fall 2022 Capacity Procurement event was cancelled in response to MISO's implementation of a seasonal capacity construct for the 2023-2024 Delivery Year following FERC's decision on August 31, 2021, to approve revisions to the Midcontinent Independent System Operator, Inc. ("MISO") Open Access Transmission, Energy and Operating Reserve Markets Tariff which established a seasonal resource adequacy construct.
+The Fall 2022 Capacity Procurement event was cancelled in response to MISO's implementation of a seasonal capacity construct for the 2023-2024 Delivery Year following FERC's decision on August 31, 2022, to approve revisions to the Midcontinent Independent System Operator, Inc. ("MISO") Open Access Transmission, Energy and Operating Reserve Markets Tariff which established a seasonal resource adequacy construct.
 A replacement event for the Fall 2022 event was held in February 2023.
 This was the first IPA Capacity Procurement event held to procure Zonal Resource Credits ("ZRCs") on a seasonal basis.
 The Spring 2023 Capacity Procurement event originally scheduled for May was delayed until June 9 as a result of MISO's delay in reporting the PRA results for the 2023-2024 Delivery Year; those results were released on May 17, 2023.

 For Ameren Illinois and MidAmerican, this Plan maintains the 106% hedging target for July and August on-peak to mitigate the impact of shaping risk, which due to the correlation between load and price, results in load-weighted prices during peak hours being greater than time-weighted prices.
 In the risk analysis conducted for the 2014 Plan, the IPA determined that load shape and its correlation with prices adds approximately 6% to the average cost of energy supply.
-For Ameren Illinois and MidAmerican, the IPA proposes to continue its current energy procurement strategy for July and August which involves procurement of on-peak hedges at 106% and off-peak at 100%.
-Following the 2023 Plan, for this Plan the Agency will continue to shift the https://ipa.illinois.gov/energy-procurement/prior-approved-plans.html.
+For Ameren Illinois and MidAmerican, the IPA will continue its current energy procurement strategy for July and August which involves procurement of on-peak hedges at 106% and off-peak at 100%.
+Following the 2023 Plan, for this Plan the Agency will continue to shift the procurement volume for the summer months in the prompt Spring procurement from approximately 50% to 25% by increasing procurement volumes in prior procurements.
+Based on the Commission's Order approving the 2023 Plan, the IPA will maintain the hedging targets for ComEd of 50% for all months to recognize the value that Carbon Mitigation Credits can provide to eligible retail customers in offsetting energy price fluctuations.

+120https://ipa.illinois.gov/energy-procurement/prior-approved-plans.html.

-&lt;sup>119 See 2014 IPA Procurement Plan at 93.
+119 See 2014 IPA Procurement Plan at 93.